clausmalver/hunt3r/README.md

 # Hunt3r
-Hunt3r  is a Python script tool that interacts with the Hunter.io API to perform domain search and email verification.
+Hunt3r is a very small Python script tool that interacts with the Hunter.io API to perform domain search and email verification.
 It provides a convenient command-line interface to search for emails associated with a domain and to verify the validity of an email address.

 ## Features